 - feeling too fat or too skinny.

 Some people with BDD also experience an eating problem, but not all people with eating problems will have BDD.
-(See .)
+(See our information on .)

 Common compulsive behaviours

 You may also develop compulsive behaviours and routines to deal with the anxiety you feel about your appearance.